Junk Journal Supplies Organisation (Sort It Out Saturday Video Series)

 The “before” shot – how my craft room looked before I began…

-And here’s the video version where the messy and general disorganization continues behind me…
+And here’s the video version where the messy and general disorganisation continues behind me…

-Here’s a look at what my fabric stash looked like before I began organizing them and what I ended up with.
+Here’s a look at what my fabric stash looked like before I began organising them and what I ended up with.

 I still wanted to keep all my fabric together in one box (I use a large picnic hamper I got for £2 at a car boot sale).
 But I wanted to be able to find everything much more easily and without having to take out everything to get to the fabric I wanted to use.